Generics

 Just like that, we created a generic contract.

-Now that we have the generic contract, let's implement a generic interface on it.
-Sorry in advance for the naming of the following file ^^.
+Now that we have the generic contract, let's implement an interface from previous paragraphs on it.

 Implementing a generic interface on the generic contract is very similar to implementing it on a regular one.
 The only change is to pass the generics into the contract.